-But this needn’t put a stop to your cultural pursuits.
-While physical visits are off the table, a number of museums, galleries and art websites are offering virtual tours of the world’s greatest collections, which you can explore from the comfort of your very own home.
+There are a number of exciting new exhibitions in the pipeline for 2021, but until COVID-19 restrictions ease, the capital’s cultural institutions remain firmly closed.
+Happily, this needn’t put a stop to your cultural pursuits.
+While physical visits are off the table, a number of museums and galleries across the globe are offering virtual tours of the world’s greatest art collections, which you can explore from the comfort of your very own home — no queueing required.
 Read on for our pick of the best.

 National Gallery, London

 The National Gallery has been offering virtual tours of its fabled halls since 2011, with 18 gallery rooms and more than 300 paintings available to view.
 Discover the museum’s collection of Renaissance masterpieces from Northern Italy, the Netherlands and Germany, with works by Titian, Veronese and Holbein.
 The tour is embedded with information links — simply click on your favourite painting and you’ll be taken to a page detailing key facts and an in-depth analysis of the work.

 Get lost in The British Museum’s interactive timeline of the world, featuring some of the most fascinating objects in human history.
 Created in partnership with Google Cultural Institute, the virtual experience brings the museum’s diverse collection online, spanning prehistory to the present day and featuring audio insights from the British Museum’s curators.